andrelegault/mini-http/httpfs/README.md

 ## Usage

 ```
-httpfs [-p PORT] [-d DATADIR]
+httpfs [-v] [-p PORT] [-d DATADIR]

 -d <Data directory>   Specifies the data directory used for serving
                       files.
 Every request will be relative to that
                       directory.
 Default is DATA.
 -p <port>             Specifies the port number that the server will
                       listen and serve at.
+Should be between 1024 and
+                      65535.
 Default is 8080.
 -v                    Prints debugging messages.
 ```